Register as a New Patient

 Disabled Patient Facilities

-There is easy disabled access throughout our building.
+There is easy disabled access throughout our building here at BHI Parkside.

-If you are having any difficulties accessing our services then please do ask our receptionists who will do all they can to offer appropriate assistance.
+If you are having any difficulty accessing or services, please do ask our receptionists who will do all they can to offer appropriate assistance.